<interpreter> <scriptfile>

 }

-used to filter objects by valueWhere-Object
+Where-Object used to filter objects by valueWhere-Object aliases: where or even ?

-as a variable
+Where-Object uses $_ as a variable

-to represent each object that is being checkedSelect-Object
+to represent each object that is being checkedSelect-Object then used to select attributes you are interested

-alias: select
+inSelect-Object alias: select

-sorts lists by specific object memberSimple
+Sort-Object sorts lists by specific object memberSimple

-<Object to be filtered>
+<Object to be filtered> | <where|?|Where-Object>

 $EdgeHostnames | Where-Object recordName -eq www.example.com